Georgia's credit freeze law

 - If you are a victim of identity theft, include a copy of either the police report; investigative report, or complaint to a law enforcement agency concerning identity theft;

-- If you are not a victim of identity theft, include payment by check, money order or credit card (Visa, Master Card, American Express, or Discover cards only.)
+- If you are not a victim of identity theft and are under age 65, include payment in the amount of $3.00 by check, money order or credit card (Visa, Master Card, American Express, or Discover cards only.)
 Do not send cash in the mail.